 Latest statistics on UK's trade performance and balance of payments.Jump to full report >>

-In 2015, the UK’s exports of goods and services totalled £509 billion and imports totalled £547 billion.
-The EU accounted for 44% of exports of goods and services in 2015 and 53% of imports.
+In 2015, the UK’s exports of goods and services totalled £517 billion and imports totalled £547 billion.
+The EU accounted for 44% of UK exports of goods and services in 2015 and 53% of imports.

 Overall, the UK imports more than it exports meaning that it runs a trade deficit.
-A surplus on trade in services (£88 billion in 2015) is more than offset by a deficit on trade in goods (£126 billion in 2015).
-The overall trade deficit was £38.6 billion (2.1% of GDP) in 2015.
+A surplus on trade in services (£90 billion in 2015) was more than offset by a deficit on trade in goods (£120 billion in 2015).
+The overall trade deficit was £30 billion (1.6% of GDP) in 2015.

-The current account, which includes investment income and transfers as well as trade, saw a deficit of £100 billion in 2015, up from £85 billion in 2014.
-This is an increase from 4.7% to 5.4% of GDP.
-The 2015 deficit is a record high.
+The current account, which includes investment income and transfers as well as trade, saw a deficit of £80 billion in 2015, down from £85 billion in 2014.
+This is a decrease from 4.7% of GDP to 4.3%.

 Commons Briefing papers SN02815